Save £150 with: TRAVEL150

 3. Hawaii

-Hawaii adventure: Beach life, surfer vibes and wild volcanic craters
+Hawaii adventure: beach life, surf vibes and wild volcanic craters

 Hawaii grabs you like a wave – intense, unforgettable and wild.
-On O'ahu, you'll feel the heart of the islands beating all around you – surfers dance through the waves on the North Shore, the scent of garlic prawns and grilled kalua pork rises from Honolulu's street kitchens, and sunsets bathe Waikīkī in gold.
+On O'ahu, you feel the heart of the islands beating all around you.
+Surfers dance through the waves on the North Shore, the scent of garlic prawns and grilled kalua pork rises from Honolulu's street kitchens and sunsets bathe Waikīkī in gold.
 Kauai shows you nature's raw beauty – green, rugged and cinematic, like the Nā Pali Coast Trail.
 Maui takes you on the most beautiful road trip of your life as the Road to Hana winds through jungle, past waterfalls and all the way to Red Sand Beach.
-And Big Island offers lava beneath your feet, starry skies above Mauna Kea and the feeling that you're standing at the beginning of the world.
-You'll hear the ocean breathe and feel the wind like a promise on your skin.
+And Big Island delivers lava right beneath your feet, starry skies above Mauna Kea and the feeling that you're standing at the beginning of the world.
+Here, you can hear the ocean breathe and feel the wind like a promise on your skin.

 Tips and info for your Hawaii trip